-At a deeper level — and this is what meditation teaches us over time — it means being able to sit with challenging emotions as and when they arise, when we sit to practice or when we are triggered by circumstances or situations in everyday life.
-Be present with joy.
-Be present with anger.
-Be present with sadness.
-Be present with excitement.
-It is about being present with a particularly strong emotion, without getting caught up in it.
+At a deeper level — and this is what meditation teaches us over time — it means being able to sit with challenging emotions that we feel, when we feel them.
+It may happen when we sit to take a deep breath or when we're triggered by circumstances or situations in everyday life.
+No matter what we feel, we sit and experience that feeling.

-When you mentally scan how your body is feeling from head to toe, you are bringing awareness to every ache, pain, or sensation you might be feeling.
+When you do a body scan meditation — mentally scan how your body is feeling from head to toe — you're bringing awareness to every ache, pain, or sensation you might be feeling.
 When you breathe into these senses, you are learning to sit in the present moment and pay attention to every physical and emotional feeling that comes to light.
 You’re not changing anything, you are simply noticing everything — which is the first step in becoming present.

 Believe it or not, eating can become an incredible tool to help cultivate mindfulness in the present moment.
-Many of us are on the go so much that we are often eating on autopilot between meetings, at red lights, or even in conversation.
-Be honest: How many of you have chowed down on a plate of food mindlessly, without really savoring the food?
+Many of us are on the go so much that we're often eating on autopilot between meetings, at red lights, or even in conversation.
 When we practice mindful eating, we engage all the senses and take time to savor a meal.
-You can recycle the practice of engaging the senses even when not eating, which gives you the opportunity to cultivate presence physically and mentally — similar to the body scan.
+You can use the practice of engaging the senses even when not eating, which gives you the opportunity to cultivate presence physically and mentally — similar to the body scan.
 Eating is something that we experience every single day, so it’s a simple time to start encouraging this practice.

-With constant notifications stacking up on your devices from the moment you wake up until the moment you fall asleep, it’s incredibly difficult to stay in the present moment.
-However, in a world where we have all of these seemingly involuntary alerts buzzing around, we always have a choice.
+With constant notifications stacking up on your devices from the moment you wake up until right before bed, it’s incredibly difficult to stay in the present moment.
+But we always have a choice.
 Allow yourself a few moments each day to willingly close your screen and turn off your volume — to think about the here and now — your priorities, how you’re feeling, your breath.
 This allows you to take back control on the trajectory of your day, versus the distractions taking control and piling up lower priority items in front of you.

 Routines can help us stay on track and feel empowered.
 Finding a routine that is built on the precedent that you are a priority can help you feel anchored when it comes to decision-making throughout the day.
-When we are learning how to be more present, finding time for daily mindful meditation sessions can be instrumental.
-If you have more leeway in the mornings, consider opting for daily morning meditations, if you have a few moments during your commute, consider using the Headspace app in your car.
-Once you find stability in a rhythm of your meditation cycle, you have the opportunity to strengthen your mental health — which supports the quest of learning how to be more present in life.
+When we're learning how to be more present, finding time for daily meditation can be instrumental.
+If you have more leeway in the mornings, consider opting for daily morning meditations, if you have a few moments during your commute, consider listening to soothing music in your car.
+Once you find a meditation routine that sticks, you have the opportunity to strengthen your mental health — which supports the quest of learning how to be more present in life.

 The benefit of learning how to live in the moment goes far beyond productivity and goals, but it allows you to trust yourself, spend quality time with those you love, and find great joy in all of your experiences.
 If we can do this, then we will experience an increasing sense of confidence, in being at ease with both comfort and discomfort, difficult and joy.